 This programme involves:

-Each unit of the full qualification is studied and assessed separately and each unit may take up to 16 weeks.
-Successful completion of all units will result in a Professional Diploma in Accounting (Level 4) being awarded by the AAT.
 The course is delivered through the colleges E Learning providers online learning environment and supported by regular contact from the course administrator.
 Study text books and online resources are supplied upon commencement and supplemented by email and telephone support from qualified tutors, as well as individual 1:1 tutorial upon request.
 The first three mandated and the two chosen specialist units are assessed individually in end-of-unit computer-based assessments, with the fourth mandated module Accounting Systems and Controls being assessed by means of a synoptic assessment.
 Exams are taken at the college by way of computer based assessment and regular exam dates are available with both daytime and evening sittings.
 Synoptic assessment availability is specified by the AAT and details will be provided upon commencement of the course.

 Once qualified, students automatically become AAT affiliate members and, with relevant work experience, will qualify for AAT full membership, enabling use of the designatory letters MAAT after their name.
 However, the primary and most important outcome of this qualification is that it can lead to a wide variety of well-paid accountancy and finance jobs, some of which are professional accounting technician, assistant auditor, assistant management accountant, commercial analyst, payroll manager, senior financial officer, accounts payable and expenses supervisor, assistant financial accountant, cost accountant, fixed asset accountant, indirect tax manager, senior fund accountant, senior insolvency administrator, tax supervisor and VAT accountant.
 The AAT qualification can give qualified students exemptions towards part of the UKs chartered and certified accountancy qualifications.